HannachiHassen/CRMPro_Automation_Framwork/README.md

 * Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.

 ##Running Test Cases
-* You can run test cases per each page object separately from each class in src\main\java\com\crm\PageObject
+* You can run test cases per each page object separately from each class in src\main\java\com\PageObject
 * Or the whole suite through the test runner file located here: \CRM_Automation_Framwork\Config File\testng.xml file.

 ##Checking TestNG Reports